 - Lift or roll large rugs to vacuum underneath as part of your routine

-- Use the highest vacuum setting to protect long pile rugs
+- Use the highest vacuum setting to protect long-pile rugs

 Step 1: Vacuum the rug as normal.

-Step 5: Use an appropriate detergent to clean the rug
+Step 5: Apply an appropriate detergent.

-Step 6: Massage the detergent into the pile by hand or with a brush, moving in the direction of the fibers
+Step 6: Massage the detergent into the pile by hand or with a brush, moving in the direction of the fibers.

-Step 7: Rinse the rug to remove the soap
+Step 7: Rinse to remove the soap.

 Want to see a professional cleaning in progress?
 Check out this video!

-How to clean large area rugs
+How do you clean a large area rug?

 Pro Tip: Got pets that shed everywhere?
 Learn how to keep your house clean when you have dogs!

-How to clean an outdoor rug
+How do you clean an outdoor rug?

-How to remove stains from rugs
+How do you remove stains from an area rug?

 STAIN |